Escenitech/web/README.md

 ## Deploy Github pages

-Run `npm run deploy-gh` to deploy and publish the new changes to escenitech.com
+Run `ng deploy --base-href=/ --cname=escenitech.com --no-silent` to deploy and publish the new changes to escenitech.com

 ## Code scaffolding